Banno/polymer-rename/README.md

 but bracketed/array-style property accesses may not.
 Since Polymer data-binding expressions do not support a bracketed style access there is currently no method to indicate that a particular data-binding expression should not be renameable.

-## Advantages Over The PolymerRenamer

-The [PolymerRenamer](https://github.com/polymerlabs/polymerrenamer) project uses the property renaming report as a map so that data bound expressions can be replaced with their renamed versions.
-However the approach has severe limitations including failing to protect from dead-code elimination, property collapsing and is also not compatible with the type-based optimizations.